On swanky hotels, Gráinne O’Malley’s tailor-made pirate outfits, and her own unusual hidden talent.

 What is your current state of mind?

 A mix of joy and anticipation and self-loathing.
-I’ve a new book out, things are going very well for it, but I’ve noticed I’m not quite as sick of talking about it as I really should be.
-Then at the end of every day I call myself out on being an attention-seeking terrible person, and I vow to be more modest starting tomorrow.
+I have a new book out, and things are going very well for it, but I’ve noticed I’m not quite as sick of talking about it as I really should be.
+Then at the end of every day, I call myself out on being an attention-seeking terrible person, and I vow to be more modest starting tomorrow.
 Then the next day it starts all over again.